sensu/sensu-docs/content/sensu-core/0.29/platforms/sensu-on-rhel-centos.md

 single process), and `sensu-enterprise-dashboard` (which provides the dashboard API and web application).

+_NOTE: Some versions of RHEL and CentOS may require the [EPEL package repository][epel] to provide the required OpenJDK runtime._

 _WARNING: Sensu Enterprise is designed to be a drop-in replacement for the Sensu Core server and API, **only**.
 Sensu Enterprise uses the same `sensu-client` process provided by the Sensu Core installer packages (above).
 As a result,